Rock And Metal Stars Pay Tribute To Layne Staley

 Among the bands later lumped into the catch-all genre ‘grunge,’ Alice In Chains have always been a contender for the heaviest.
 There’s an acid burn to their music, a sandblasted desert irritation and sprawled-out hopelessness that suggest good times in filthy clothes.
 And while a lot of that atmosphere comes the machete edge ofJerry Cantrell’s guitar and the primal rhythms of Sean Kinney’s drumming, perhaps the most identifiable aspect is the smirking, smokey voice of Layne Staley.

-In honor of the anniversary of his death, some of rock’s loudest voices spoke to us about Layne’s legacy and impact.
+In honour the man himself, some of rock’s loudest voices spoke to us about Layne’s legacy and impact.
 Here’s what they had to say.

 Christopher Dudley, Underøath